EBI-Metagenomics/notebooks/README.md

 docker build -f docker/Dockerfile -t quay.io/microbiome-informatics/emg-notebooks.dev:latest .
 ```

-## Generating static previews
+## Generating the documentation site
-There is a setup to use [Quarto](https://quarto.org/) to render the notebooks – including inputs and outputs – as a static website (amongst other mediums).
+There is a setup to use [Quarto](https://quarto.org/) to render the notebooks – including inputs and outputs – as well as the static documentation, to a documentation website.

-This is useful as a kind of documentation resource.
+This allows us to use both the docs and notebooks interchangebly to provide user guidance.

 There is a Dockerfile to add Quarto on top of the regular Docker stack: `docker/docs.Dockerfile`.